millsp/ts-toolbelt/README.md

 ```

 **ts-toolbelt** has its own type-testing system that you can use on your own
 project.
-If you desire to do so, create a test file and start with the
-following:
+This is how to get started:
 ```ts
 import {A, B, C, F, I, N, O, S, T, U, Test} from 'ts-toolbelt'